 Are the spare parts available to quickly start the restoration process?

-Proper application of IoT can address the above questions by designing a connected solution that will help capture and analyze the usage, operational and failure data and ultimately improve the customer satisfaction and services.
+Proper application of IoT can address the above questions by designing a connected solution that will help capture and analyze the product usage, operational and failure data and ultimately improve the customer satisfaction and services.

 IoT can not only transform the end products but the entire manufacturing process right from the start where the elevators are manufactured.
 The supply chain process and logistics can also be streamlined to enhance operational efficiency and productivity and deliver better financial gains.